iiab/iiab/roles/maps/README.md

 # IIAB Maps

-The new IIAB Maps (as of 2025 and 2026) lets you choose among multiple quality options — in each of these 4 areas — because we know your disk space is limited:
+The new IIAB Maps (as of 2025 and 2026) let you choose among multiple quality options — in each of these 4 areas — because we know your disk space is limited:

 - [OpenStreetMap or Natural Earth](#whats-a-minimum-iiab-maps-install) (vector)
 - [Satellite Photos](#whats-a-minimum-iiab-maps-install) (raster)
 - [Terrain](#how-do-i-install-3d-terrain) (optional 3D elevation data)
 - ​[Map Search](#how-do-i-install-map-search) (e.g. to find cities and towns)

 NEW: Need more detail in specific areas, in addition to the above global maps?
 IIAB implementers/operators can download "[Full Quality Regions](#full-quality-regions)" for parts of the world that are especially important to their community.
 These high-res rectangular regions provide _maximum_ graphical detail, without using up too much disk space.

 ## What's a minimum IIAB Maps install?